Where To Travel Based On Your Favorite Liquor

 Ireland & Scotland, United Kingdom

 We're not even going to touch the debate on this one.
 Scotch and Irish whiskies are alcohols with strong characters and rich histories.
-So chances are, if you have firm opinions on the merits of Scotch vs. Irish whiskey, you're set in your whisky/whiskey ways.
+Chances are, if you have firm opinions on the merits of Scotch vs. Irish whiskey, you're set in your whisky/whiskey ways.

 But it never hurts to keep an open mind, which is why fans of either beverage should consider a two-for-one trip to both countries for a good ol' Gaelic drink-off.